devfort/conch/README.markdown

 ## Installing

-On Linux you'll need to install the packages that are listed in the [Vagrantfile](/Vagrantfile).
+On Linux you'll need to install the packages that are listed in the [Vagrantfile](/Vagrantfile) (or just use the vagrant VM).

 On OS X you'll need to install